 Read more about my research.

 Yanjing Li is an Assistant Professor in the Department of Computer Science (Systems Group) at the University of Chicago.
-Prior to joining University of Chicago in 2015, she was a senior research scientist at Intel Labs from 2013-2015.
-Professor Li received her Ph.D. in Electrical Engineering from Stanford University in 2013, a M.S. in Mathematical Sciences (with honors) and a B.S. in Electrical and Computer Engineering (with a double major in Computer Science) from Carnegie Mellon University.
+Prior to joining University of Chicago, she was a senior research scientist at Intel Labs.
+Professor Li received her Ph.D. in Electrical Engineering from Stanford University, a M.S. in Mathematical Sciences (with honors) and a B.S. in Electrical and Computer Engineering (with a double major in Computer Science) from Carnegie Mellon University.

-Professor Li has won various awards including the NSF/SRC Energy-Efficient Computing: from Devices to Architectures (E2CDA) program, Intel Labs Gordy Academy Award (highest honor in Intel Labs), multiple Intel recognition awards, Outstanding Dissertation Award (European Design and Automation Association), Best Student Paper Award (IEEE International Test Conference), and the Best Paper Award (IEEE VLSI Test Symposium).
+Professor Li has won various awards including the NSF/SRC Energy-Efficient Computing: from Devices to Architectures (E2CDA) program, Intel Labs Gordy Academy Award (highest honor in Intel Labs), multiple Intel recognition awards, Outstanding Dissertation Award (European Design and Automation Association), Best Student Paper Award (IEEE International Test Conference), and Best Paper Awards (ACM Great Lakes Symposium on VLSI, and IEEE VLSI Test Symposium).